 Contemporary Theatre Practice

-This compulsory module will introduce students to a range of contemporary theatre practices.
-It will focus on Irish and international artists and companies, with a particular emphasis on contemporary productions staged in the theatres of Dublin.
-The principal aim of the course is to enable students to become conversant in the styles, forms, theories and practices that constitute contemporary theatre making in Ireland and across the world.
-The Contemporary Theatre Practice module is shared by all Master in Fine Art students (directors, designers and playwrights).
+This module will introduce students to a range of contemporary theatre practices as evidenced in the theatres of Dublin.
+The principal aim of the course is to enable students to become conversant in the styles, forms, theories, and practices that constitute contemporary theatre-making in Ireland.
+In addition, students will be introduced to a range of dramatic production in related media (radio, television, and film) whose styles and forms will be analyzed in this module.
+The Contemporary Theatre Practice module is shared by all Master in Fine Art students (directors, designers, and playwrights).

-This elective module is taught by a professional dramaturge.
-Its aim is to introduce students to a range of dramatic texts for the theatre with an emphasis on the dramaturgical composition of those texts.
+This module will be taught by a professional dramaturge.
+Its aim is to introduce students to a range of dramatic texts for the theatre or related media with an emphasis on the dramaturgical composition of those texts.
 An understanding of the contexts within which those dramaturgical strategies were produced will also be fostered.
 This seminar-based module requires students to examine key problems related to the creation and structure of scripts for performance.
 Students will consider a variety of theories regarding dramatic structure, consider the research requirements of script creation, explore different approaches to script development and learn to apply a dramaturgical vocabulary to a number of case studies.
-Similar to the Contemporary Theatre Practice module, Dramaturgy is shared with MFA playwriting students (for whom it is a compulsory module) and MFA design students (for whom it is an elective module) and is supported by specific tutorials focusing on each individual strand of the MFA programme.

 This school offers programs in: